maehw/diy-beatmungsgeraet/software/mass-airflow-sensor/documentation/README.md

 Our prototype for a DIY mass air flow meter consists of:

 1. **a 3D printed tube:**
-   Currently two designs are available: the "Grid type" and the "Venturi type"); the model files are available within this repository.
+   Currently two designs are available: the "Grid type" and the "Venturi type"); the model files are available within this repository. *Hint: Support for the "Grid type" is unlikely to be continued!*

 2. **an analog differential pressure sensor:**
    The current prototype uses a NXP MPXV5004DP (for 0 to 3.92 kPa).
 It's an 8-pin chip but uses only power supply (VCC + GND) and provides a measurement via its analog output V_OUT.
 The 3D models of the tube are designed to fit the sensor in middle of the tube.